united-meows/yystal/README.md

 # yystal
   library for features that java needs (beta)

+  temp note:
+  huge amount of unnecessary lwjgl jars are in yystals maven rn will be fixed

 ## maven
   Add this as a repository:
 ```xml